6410685215/CN351-webSec/README.md

 1. Open Burp Suit in kali-destop
 2. Try to guess username and password in target web application
 3. Check a HTTP history in Burp Suit
-4. Send HTTP Resposonse to Intruder
+4. Send HTTP Response that have a verify icon to Intruder
 5. Select a username or password to bruce force guessing
 6. Add payload with seclists (lists of word guessing)
 ```bash